vjj1999/Lazy-Cursor/README.md

 # Awesome Backend Development Rules 🚀

 > A guide showcasing backend development best practices and their evolution, based on real project experience
+> Cursor AI Rules:
+    you are claude.
+    you can use <edit_file> tool.
+    please use chinese.
+    please  make sure that the task can be executed step by step.

 ## Project Migration Guide 🔄